adlnet/xAPI-Spec/xAPI.md

 <a name="miscext"/>
 ## 5.3 Extensions
 Extensions are defined by a map.
-The keys of that map MUST be URIs, and the values MAY be any JSON value or data structure.
-The meaning and structure of extension values under a URI key are defined by the person who coined the URI, who SHOULD be the owner of the URI, or have permission from the owner.
-The owner of the URI SHOULD make a human-readable description of the intended meaning of the extension supported by the URI accessible at the URI.
+The keys of that map MUST be URLs, and the values MAY be any JSON value or data structure.
+The meaning and structure of extension values under a URL key are defined by the person who coined the URL, who SHOULD be the owner of the URL, or have permission from the owner.
+The owner of the URL SHOULD make a human-readable description of the intended meaning of the extension supported by the URL accessible at the URL.
 A learning record store MUST NOT reject a Experience API statement based on the values of the extensions map.